-For further details on the "Guidelines of the Board of Directors of Banca Monte dei Paschi di Siena to Shareholders on the size and composition of the new Board of Directors" approved on 7 November 2017 by the outgoing Board of Directors and adressed to all shareholders intending to submit a list of candidates at the extraordinary and ordinary Shareholders' Meeting on 18 December 2017 for the renewal of the Board of Directors, please refer to the document published on the Group's website at www.gruppomps.it - Corporate Governance - Shareholders' Meetings and BoDs as well as the relevant information contained in the following paragraph.
+For further details on the "Guidelines of the Board of Directors of Banca Monte dei Paschi di Siena to Shareholders on the size and composition of the new Board of Directors" approved on 7 November 2017 by the outgoing Board of Directors and addressed to all shareholders intending to submit a list of candidates at the extraordinary and ordinary Shareholders' Meeting on 18 December 2017 for the renewal of the Board of Directors, please refer to the document published on the Group's website a www.gruppomps.it - Corporate Governance - Shareholders' Meetings and BoDs as well as the relevant information contained in the following paragraph.

-Furthermore, following the appointment of the directors and statutory auditors and subsequently to this, each year, the Board of Directors shall verify compliance with the so-called interlocking prohibition (as pursuant to article 36 of Legislative Decree 201/2011 - converted into Law 214/2011) which is applicable to directors, statutory auditors and general managers of companies or groups of companies that operate in the credit, insurance or financial markets who take on or perform similar duties in competitor groups or companies.
-To this end, the directors and the statutory auditors in office shall issue an appropriate declaration and provide a list of the offices they hold in other companies or groups of companies that operate in the credit, insurance or financial markets, accompanied by a certification, duly justified, that the incompatibility as set forth in the Legislative Decree does not apply.
+Furthermore, following the appointment of the directors and statutory auditors and on an annual basis thereafter, the Board of Directors verifies compliance with the so-called interlocking ban (pursuant to Article 36 of Legislative Decree 201/2011 - converted into Law 214/2011) applicable to directors, statutory auditors and general managers of companies or groups of companies that operate in the credit, insurance or financial markets, who take on or perform similar duties in competitor groups or companies.
+To this end, the directors and the statutory auditors in office issue an appropriate declaration and provide a list of the offices they hold in other companies or groups of companies that operate in the credit, insurance or financial markets, accompanied by a certification, duly justified, that the incompatibility as set forth in the Legislative Decree does not apply.